castai/docs/docs/getting-started/external-cluster/eks.md

 - Manage autoscaling groups in specified cluster
 - Manage EKS Node Groups in specified cluster

-!!! note ""
-    All `Write` permissions are scoped to single EKS cluster, and it won't have access to resources of other clusters in the AWS account.
+All `Write` permissions are scoped to single EKS cluster, and it won't have access to resources of any other clusters in the AWS account.

+That’s it!
+Your cluster is onboarded.
+You can now enable [policies](https://docs.cast.ai/console-overview/policies/) to keep your cluster configuration optimal.

+To complete steps mentioned above manually (without our script) be aware that when you create an Amazon EKS cluster, the IAM entity user or role, such as a federated user that creates the cluster, is automatically granted a `system:masters` permissions in the cluster's RBAC configuration in the control plane.
+To grant additional AWS users or roles the ability to interact with your cluster, you must edit the `aws-auth` ConfigMap within Kubernetes.
+For more information, see [Managing users or IAM roles for your cluster](https://docs.aws.amazon.com/eks/latest/userguide/add-user-role.html).